-Despite our profitability in the first quarter of 2015, we have a history of net losses.
+Despite our profitable fiscal year ended December 31, 2014, we have a history of net losses.
 We expect to incur net losses in 2015 and to continue to incur increasing net losses for the foreseeable future, and we may never achieve or maintain profitability in the future.

-We were profitable in the three months ended March 31, 2015 and the year ended December 31, 2014, primarily as a result of an upfront payment under the Genentech Agreement, as well as an upfront and milestone payment under the Merck Agreement.
+We were profitable in the year ended December 31, 2014, primarily as a result of upfront payments under the Genentech Agreement and the Merck Agreement.
 We are not entitled to receive any additional upfront payments under these licensing or collaboration agreements.
 Any future milestone payments under the Genentech Agreement depend on our achievement of specific milestones, and any royalties depend on successful commercialization of GDC-0919 or other licensed products.
 The potential milestone and royalty payments under the Genentech Agreement are highly uncertain and dependent on many factors outside of our control related to possible future clinical trials and commercialization.
 We do not expect any milestone or royalty payments under these or other agreements, if any, to be sufficient to make us profitable in future years.
 As a result of these and other factors, we do not expect to be profitable in the year ending December 31, 2015.
-If we had not received the upfront payments under the Genentech Agreement and the Merck Agreement, we would have incurred a net loss for the year ended December 31, 2014.
+If we had not received the upfront payments under the

+Genentech Agreement and the Merck Agreement, we would have incurred a net loss for the year ended December 31, 2014.
 In addition, we have incurred significant net losses in each year since our inception prior to the year ended December 31, 2014, including net losses of \$31.2 million and \$23.3 million for the years ended December 31, 2013 and 2012, respectively.
-Despite our net income for the year ended December 31, 2014, we had an accumulated deficit of \$21.9 million as of March 31, 2015.
+Despite our net income for the year ended December 31, 2014, we had an accumulated deficit of \$35.8 million as of June 30, 2015.
 Our losses have resulted principally from costs incurred in our research activities.
 We anticipate that our operating losses will substantially increase over the next several years as we expand both our commercialization activities and our discovery and research activities.